vrugtehagel/reversibles/README.md

     undone: boolean;
 }
 ```
 The `result` property simply contains the return value of the original function.
 If the reversible is asynchronous, `result` will be a promise.
-You also get the `undo` function, which takes no arguments, and returns nothing.
+You also get the `undo` function, which takes no arguments, and returns nothing (i.e. it returns `undefined`).
 You may call it more than once, but it will only undo things the first time you call it.
-Lastly, and probably least importantly, you get a getter `undone` telling you whether the call has been undone or not.
+Lastly, and probably least important, you get a getter `undone` telling you whether the call has been undone or not.
 Note that destrucuring this property will just give you `false`, because you'd be immediately invoking the getter - keep a reference to the whole object around so you can check it like so:
 ```js
 const foo = reversible(() => {
     // do reversible stuff